Fresh Sound Records FSR 5123

 The first time I saw Linus Eppinger on YouTube I thought “Chet Atkins, Jim Hall.”

 Linus doesn’t play like Chet but Linus’s guitar, a hollow body archtop, looked like something Chet played and there’s nothing “country” about Linus’s playing but he’s got this relaxed laidback feel that both Chet and Jim Hall had.

 This is Linus’s first recording as a leader.
-The quartet is made up of Jorge Rossy on drums, Carl Weiss on bass, and Nicolai Daneck on piano.
+The quartet is made up of Jorge Rossy on drums, Doug Weiss on bass, and Nicolai Daneck on piano.

 The band sound like they’ve been playing together forever.
 Both Rossy and Weiss have been around for a while playing with some of the biggest names in European and American jazz.

 Nicolai Daneck is a young piano player who really impressed me on this recording.

 Five of the eight tunes are penned by Linus.